Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Conclusions

 In this study, we propose the attention-based method and regularization of attention networks to significantly improve anomaly detection of VQA models.
 Cross-modal reasoning (i.e., attention) improves not only VQA accuracy, but also the robustness to various abnormal situations in VQA.
 Our method also conserves the VQA accuracy; detects OOD images and questions almost perfectly; and achieves a new state-of-the-art detection for irrelevant questions.

 In future work, we believe that further classification of anomalies will offer promise for distinguishing various anomalies.
-In addition, elaborating attention-based anomaly detection for pairwise and multiple heads attentions is worth exploration to improve irrelevant question detection.
+Furthermore, an analysis of anomaly detection on a range of distributional shifts would be an interesting future work.
+Meanwhile, elaborating attention-based anomaly detection for pairwise and multiple heads attentions is worth exploration to improve irrelevant question detection.
+We have observed that VQA accuracy is easily degraded in post-training when the VQA model contains many attention heads.
+Thus, finding an optimal architecture with multi-head attention for accurate and robust VQA models would be an interesting future work.
 Moreover, user studies of anomaly detection in VQA for real-life scenarios would also be an interesting future work.